opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 Image processing
 ----------------
-First of all we need to add a folder ``resource`` to our project and put the classifiers in it.
-In order to use the classifiers we need to load them from the resource folder, so every time that we check one of the two checkboxes we will load the correct classifier.
+In order to use the morphological operators and obtain good results we need to process the image and remove the noise, change the image to HSV allows to get the contours of image easily.

 - ``Remove noise``
 	We can remove some noise of the image using the method blur of the Imgproc class and then apply a conversion to